Transgressive art: Definition

-Artists
+Examples

+In visual art

 Transgressive artist Richard Kern began making films in New York City with actors Nick Zedd and Lung Leg in the early 1980s.
 Some were videos for musical artists, including the Butthole Surfers and Sonic Youth.

-During the 1980s, artists such as Dread Scott created art that was so controversial it ended up in the supreme court.
+During the 1980s, artists such as Dread Scott created art that was so controversial that it ended up in the supreme court.
 In the case of Scott, United States v.
 Eichman, the Supreme Court ruled that it was unconstitutional for the government to prohibit an artwork that desecrates the American Flag.
-Another artist, Robert Mapplethorpe caused the Director of the Contemporary Arts Center in Cincinnati to be put on trial for obscenity in 1990.
+Another artist, Robert Mapplethorpe, caused the Director of the Contemporary Arts Center in Cincinnati to be put on trial for obscenity in 1990.
 Both cases were ruled in favor of the artists.